 Land Rover Defender

-The Queen and Prince Philip have owned over 30 Land Rover Defenders.
+The Queen has owned over 30 Land Rover Defenders.
 This particular model has specially added mod cons, such as heated seats and electric windows – features you rarely find on a Defender, which normally has a back-to-basics outlook on tech.
 It was built specifically for the royal family by Land Rover in 2002 and was bought by Sandringham, despite the estate typically leasing cars rather than purchasing them.
 After the Defender was auctioned, shotgun cartridges were left in the glove box from a hunting party.

 Aston Martin DB6 Volante